• Home

 Ahead of Sunday’s vote, the union told its members that it did not recommend approval of the company’s latest offer, which it said “had no meaningful improvements” to retirement benefits and wage increases for workers with more seniority.

-The firm indicated it was ready for a work stoppage, having a backup strategy prepared “to ensure our non-striking workforce can continue supporting our customers.”
+The company has said that it was prepared for a strike, with a contingency plan in place “to ensure our non-striking workforce can continue supporting our customers.”

 About the Authors